michaelfriedman/tourlist/README.md

 Limit focus to central product and achieving primary user stories, not worry about adding extra features.

 ### What was the biggest challenge you had to overcome?

-The predictive search feature didn't make the final application because it had built in CSS that was overriding my own CSS rules, it ended up being more trouble than it was worth.
+The predictive search feature I spent significant time implementing didn't make the final application because it had built in applied CSS that was overriding my own CSS rules, it ended up being more trouble than it was worth.
 CSS in general was what I struggled with most throughout the process, it consumed the bulk of my time.